vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 });
 ```

-## Prompt Formats
+## Prompt Templates

 Many models are trained on specific prompts.
-You can use [prompt formats](#prompt-format) to use higher-level prompt formats such
+You can use [prompt templates](#prompt-format) to use higher-level prompt templates such
 as instruction and chat prompts and map them to the correct format for your model.
-The prompt format that the model expected is usually described on the model card on HuggingFace.
+The prompt template that the model expected is usually described on the model card on HuggingFace.

-### Llama 2 prompt format
+### Llama 2 prompt template

-Llama 2 uses a special prompt format (see "[How to prompt Llama 2 chat](https://www.philschmid.de/llama-2#how-to-prompt-llama-2-chat)"):
+Llama 2 uses a special prompt template (see "[How to prompt Llama 2 chat](https://www.philschmid.de/llama-2#how-to-prompt-llama-2-chat)"):

-#### Text prompt format
+#### Text prompt template

-You can use [Llama2PromptFormat.text()](/api/namespaces/Llama2PromptFormat#text) to create basic text prompts.
+You can use [Llama2Prompt.text()](/api/namespaces/Llama2Prompt#text) to create basic text prompts.

 ```ts
 const textStream = await streamText(